MatteoGabriele/vue-gtag/ISSUE_TEMPLATE.md

-Please fill-in at least the mandatory (*) questions below or I will immediately close this issue without reading.
+Please fill in at least the mandatory (*) questions below, or I will immediately close this issue without reading.
 Thanks

 ### Description *